nrfconnect/sdk-nrf/samples/wifi/throughput/README.rst

 When the sample runs Wi-Fi UDP/TCP throughput in client mode, a peer device runs UDP/TCP throughput in server mode.
 When the sample runs Wi-Fi UDP/TCP throughput in server mode, a peer device runs UDP/TCP throughput in client mode.

-See the :ref:`nRF70_nRF5340_constrained_host` page for different Wi-Fi stack configuration profiles.
+See :ref:`constrained_host_usage_profiles` for different Wi-Fi stack configuration profiles.
 See `Network Traffic Generator`_ for instructions on how to use **zperf** and **iperf** applications.

 Test setup